 Thousands of journalists, teachers and members of the public have come to Poynter to learn what makes the best journalism work—whether the platform is print, broadcast or online.
 They come to learn from Poynter’s faculty of accomplished journalism professionals and academics.
 They come to learn from Pulitzer Prize recipients and Edward R. Murrow Award winners, on-air reporters and syndicated columnists, newsroom visionaries and industry innovators.
-They come to our campus in St. Petersburg, to sessions held in newsrooms and conference centers around the world, and to our website, www.Poynter.org.
+They come to our campus in St. Petersburg, to sessions held in newsrooms and conference centers around the world, and to our websites, www.Poynter.org and www.NewsU.org.

 They come to learn in-person, in highly interactive seminars and topical conferences.
 They come to group seminars and chats conducted online.
 They learn in News University’s self-directed e-courses, online group seminars and Webinars.
 They learn in podcasts, video tutorials and blogs.

 And no matter how they come to Poynter, they find a curriculum that has changed as much as the world in which they work.
 Once focused only on print and broadcast journalism, Poynter today offers a full complement of courses in online journalism and multimedia for journalists and academics, as well as courses that help newsroom leaders develop digital and organizational strategies.
 The institute also took a lead role in exploring the emergence of the “Fifth Estate” and how these new providers of information are affecting the way the public receives and uses news.

 Today’s Poynter still helps newsrooms; but we assist the independent entrepreneur, too.

 Our reach is extensive.
 Newsrooms across the world can get a leadership and management tip from Butch Ward or learn from Roy Peter Clark that they, too, can write better.
 They can also learn from Al Tompkins about broadcast and mobile journalism.
 Katie Hawkins-Gaar shares information about digital innovation and newsroom culture, while Rick Edmonds helps them understand media business trends and newsroom economics, and Alexios Mantzarlis trains and convenes fact-checkers globally.
 And there is more to learn from Kelly McBride, Poynter’s vice president of academic programs, about how to make ethical decisions.